Fun with Franchises: Harry Potter and the Half-Blood Prince (2009), Part V — “Why Not Just Do It In Dumbledore’s Mouth?”

 “You need us, Harry.”

 How often has Hermione said what I’ve been thinking?
 “It’s really nice how you try to be a noble dickwad, but you owe me money.
-We goin’ along.”
+We goin’.”
 Actually, I think that fits Ash and Misty better than Harry and Hermione.

 Ron, knowing his place, sits to the side while the grown ups talk.